onera/Cassiopee/CPlot/doc2/source/CPlot.rst

 .. py:function:: CPlot.finalizeExport(action=0)

+    ..
+A2.O0.D0

     Finalize an export.
 Wait for the end of file writing (action=0) or in mpeg export, close the mpeg file (action=1).
+Must be called when doing offscreen rendering (offscreen=1 or 2 in display function).

     :param action: if 0, means wait until file is written, if 1, means close mpeg file
     :type action: int